 - Use timetable - will show all sessions associated with the module

 - Limit sessions to - will show sessions you have noted in the University timetabling system as e.g. a lecture, seminar, clinical skills.
-This can be helpful is attendance on clinical skills for example is mandatory for course completion therefore a record of absence is necessary.
+This can be helpful is attendance on a course is mandatory and therefore a record of absence is necessary.

 What a student will see